Partition of Texas Property

-The remedy in such a situation is for one or more of the joint owners to seek a court-ordered division by means of a partition suit.
+Every single co-owner of an interest in the property (no matter how small) must agree in order for a voluntary partition to occur.
+The remedy when agreement cannot be reached is for one or more of the co-owners to seek a court-ordered division by means of a partition suit.
 It is also possible to file a “friendly” partition action if the parties desire a court decree that ratifies their agreement.
-Note that partition is not the appropriate remedy when there is no common title or title is in dispute.

 There are two kinds of judicially-ordered partition: partition in kind, which refers to the actual physical division of land by metes and bounds; and a judicially-ordered sale of the property, when partition in kind is not feasible or cannot be achieved fairly and equitably.